shaps80/Peek/README.md

 Peek is an open source library that lets you easily check your application against your user interface's specification guide(s).
 Peek can be used by engineers, designers & testers, allowing developers to spend more time on code and less time checking that fonts, colors and layout are pixel perfect.

+# Swift Support

+**Swift 3.0**

+Swift 3.0 support is coming soon.

+**Swift 2.3**

+If you need Swift 2.3 support, update your Podfile as such:

+`pod 'Peek', '2.3'`

+**Swift 2.2**

+The current release of Peek is Swift 2.2, however its now recommended that you update your Podfile as such:

+`pod 'Peek', '2.0'`

+---

 # Changelog

 2.2.0